Kitware/VTK/Documentation/Doxygen/IOLegacyInformationFormat.md

 ## INFORMATION ##

-If the `METADATA` block contains the line `INFORMATION`, every line until the terminating `INFORMATION_END` tag is interpreted as `vtkInformation` data.
+If the `METADATA` block contains the line `INFORMATION`, the number of information keys is read from the INFORMATION line and `vtkInformation` data that follows is parsed.
 The general form of a single valued information entry is:

 ```
 NAME [key name] LOCATION [key location (e.g. class name)]